Thursday Island

 PROFILE FAQ

-Thursday Island has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Thursday Island has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely to impact the area.
-Major projects include Saila Terrace Townhouses, Thursday Island Affordable Modular Homes, Victoria Parade Units, and Queensland National Land Transport Network Maintenance.
-The following details those most relevant:.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified three projects that are expected to impact this region.
+Notable projects include Saila Terrace Townhouses, Thursday Island Affordable Modular Homes, Victoria Parade Units, and Queensland National Land Transport Network Maintenance.
+The following details those projects likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.